 The existing works are well screened from most of the Dalmuir population.
 However, the new works will be partly visible from the south shoreline of the Clyde.
-The proposal for the improved works includes new bunding and additional planting to both screen the works and replace any trees disturbed during the works.
+The improved works will include new bunding and additional planting to both screen the works and replace any trees disturbed during the works.

 How to contact us: